begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## FIND

-The FIND statement allows the location of a specified string within a dynamic array.
+The FIND statement determines if a specified string fully matches to an element in a dynamic array.

 ### COMMAND SYNTAX

     FIND expression1 IN Var1 {, expression2} SETTING Var2 {, Var3 {, Var4}} THEN | ELSE statement(s)

 ### SYNTAX ELEMENTS

 **expression1** evaluates to the string with which to compare every element of the dynamic array.
 Var1 is the dynamic array that will be searched.
-The FIND command will normally find the first occurrence of **expression1** unless expression2 is specified.
+The FIND command will normally find the first occurrence of expression1 unless **expression2** is specified.
 If specified then expression2 will cause a specific occurrence of expression1 to be located.
-The three variables Var2, Var3, Var4 are used to record the Field, Value and Sub-Value positions in which expression1 was found.
+The three variables **Var2, Var3, Var4** are used to record the Field, Value and Sub-Value positions in which expression1 was found.

 If expression1 is found in any element of Var1 then Vars 2, 3 and 4 are